 Tap into the Power of Networking

-Did you know that networking is the best way to find a job?
-Up to 85% of job seekers list networking as the primary method of finding their current position.
+As many as 85% of job seekers list networking as the primary method of finding their current position.
 Each year a full one-third of graduating UCR students report the same.
+Give it a try!

 Career Center Workshops